-In Alien: Resurrection, the imperfect cloning process used to bring the Alien Queen back to life causes the Aliens to be “tainted with human DNA,” according to Woodruff, and to be fundamentally mutated when compared to precedent incarnations.
+In Alien: Resurrection, the imperfect cloning process used to bring the Alien Queen back to life causes the Aliens to be “tainted with human DNA,” according to Woodruff.
+They would this appear significantly different to precedent incarnations.
 For this reason, each iteration of the Alien life cycle was allowed to be redesigned within the estabilished aesthetic confines of the stages.
 “To me,” director Jean-Pierre Jeunet said, “it was very important to keep Giger’s style.”

 The mutation influenced the secreted Alien hive material, which looked different when compared to the precedent iteration, seen in Aliens.
 Foam latex and silicone were used to create the new hive and cocoons.
 During the underwater chase, the survivors stumble upon a placenta-esque membrane, brought to the screen as a thin silicone layer.